Totally Spies!

-Totally Spies! is an animated spy-fi series created by Vincent Chalvon-Demersay and David Michel mainly produced by French animation company Marathon Media and French broadcaster TF1, with seasons 3 to 5 being co-produced with Canadian company Image Entertainment Corporation.
+Totally Spies! is a French animated spy fiction television series created by Vincent Chalvon-Demersay and David Michel mainly produced by French company Zodiak Kids & Family France, with seasons three to five being co-produced with Canadian company Image Entertainment Corporation.
 It focuses on three teenage girls from Beverly Hills, California, who work as undercover agents for the World Organization of Human Protection (WOOHP).
-This is the first television series to be co-produced by the two production companies, the second being Martin Mystery, and employs an animation style modelled on anime.

-Totally Spies! premiered on 3 November 2001 on ABC Family (now Freeform) in the U.S. before moving to Cartoon Network less than two years later.
-It premiered on TF1 in France on 3 April 2002, and on Teletoon in Canada on 2 September 2002.
-Since the series' debut, 156 episodes were broadcast, comprising six seasons and several specials.
-An upcoming seventh season is currently scheduled for a 2023 release.
+Prior to its debut in France on April 3, 2002, on TF1's TFOU block, the series was first shown in the United States on November 3, 2001, on ABC Family before moving to Cartoon Network, and later to Universal Kids for the sixth season.
+It premiered in Canada on Teletoon on September 2, 2002, for the English version, and on Télétoon for the French version.
+During its original run, the show spanned five seasons, with 130 episodes and several specials.
+In 2011, the series was moved to Gulli, with the release of the sixth season in 2013.
+Following a second hiatus that lasted ten years, a seventh season premiered in France via Gulli on May 12, 2024, and internationally through both Cartoon Network and Discovery Kids on January 4, 2025; the series is renewed for an eighth season.

-Several products tied to the series have been released, including various comic books, novels and video games.
-A prequel feature film, Totally Spies!
-The Movie, released between the fifth and sixth seasons and co-produced with Italy, was theatrically released in 2009 in France, and later aired in the US on Cartoon Network in 2010.
+Totally Spies! developed a cult following worldwide.
+The series also spawned a media franchise with several products tied to it, including various comic books, novels and video games.
+A film adaptation based on the series and serving as its prequel, Totally Spies!
+The Movie, was released theatrically in 2009 in France.
+A spin-off series titled The Amazing Spiez! premiered in 2009 and ran for two seasons.

 Premise

-The series focuses around the adventures of three teenage girls from Beverly Hills, USA – Sam, Clover, and Alex – who live a double life as secret agents working for the World Organization of Human Protection (WOOHP).
+The series focuses around the adventures of three teenage girls from Beverly Hills, California – Clover, Sam, and Alex – who live a double life as secret agents working for the World Organization of Human Protection (WOOHP).
 The girls are recruited by the organization's leader, Jerry, to solve worsening crime conditions that arise across the globe.
 The spies sport colourful latex jumpsuits and are provided with various gadgets to aid in their investigations.
 Their primary missions involve dealing with disgruntled and vengeful criminals who have been inconvenienced in some form in the past.
 Other missions have the same villains plotting revenge on the spies by ruining their personal lives.
 Framing each episode is a subplot that focuses on the girls' everyday lives as high school (and later university) students, dealing with relationships and their longtime high school nemesis Mandy.